allisonchihak/gitbook-commander-guide/settings/finance-settings/counters/README.md

 > #### Mews Clues:
 >
->Please note that default invoice counters can be set in [Accounting Configurations](../accounting-configuration.md)
+> Please note that default invoice counters can be set in [Accounting Configurations](../accounting-configuration.md)

 ## Delete

 To delete any bill counter, simply open the counter, and click on the trashcan icon to delete it.

+## Service Order Counters

+A service order counter is used to process only service orders.

+Each service order is automatically assigned a number from the moment that it is created, starting with 1.

+Currently, it is not possible to change this line of numbering.
+You may reset your counter at any time, but Mews would not recommend doing so because it may cause duplicate orders, which could then conflict with your accounting reports.

+> #### Mews Clues:
+>
+> Please note that it is not possible to have more than one service order counter